xuchen66/sphinx-emdocs/source/serialEM-note-speed-speed-speed.rst

 This will move 50nm, rather than 25nm as default.

 Moving stage with backlash imposed takes extra time itself.
-Therefore, we don't want to move stage this way, but the final movement to the target.
+Therefore, we don't want to move stage always using this way, but the final movement to the target.
 Here is a portion of a function called "AlignToBuffer" I wrote.

 .. code-block:: ruby